MansoorHayat777/Coursera-Certificates/README.md

 ## Contact

-For any inquiries or further discussion related to the certificates or collaborations, please feel free to contact me.
+Please feel free to contact me through my email engr.mansoorhayat@gmail.com.

 (Here you can put your GitHub profile link or any other contact information you want to share.)